-I am a 6th year PhD student in UCSD's Cognitive Science Department, advised by Jeff Elman.
-My research revolves around the cognitive-computational mechanisms involved in language processing, with particular emphasis on syntax and second language acquisition.
-Recently, my research interests have expanded to include the use of technology in educational contexts more generally.
+I completed my PhD in UCSD's Cognitive Science Department, advised by Jeff Elman, in March of 2014.
+My research revolved around the cognitive-computational mechanisms involved in language processing, with particular emphasis on syntax and second language acquisition.
+Later, my research interests expanded to include the use of technology in educational contexts more generally.

 Develop a web-based language learning and teaching environment that combines student modeling, natural language processing, and multimedia computer-mediated communication systems with crowd-sourced content and social web interfaces.